-The general requirements for the master's degree programs in Biological
+The general requirements for the master's degree programs in Biological Sciences and Education follow.

-Sciences and Education follow.
+sciences and Education follow.

 GENERAL REQUIREMENTS

 The degree of Master of Arts may be conferred upon a student who has received regular admission to the Graduate Division, who satisfactorily completes a program of study approved by the Graduate Council, who has been advanced to candidacy for degree, and who successfully completes all examinations required by his department and the Graduate Division.
 A student is not eligible for the master's degree until all above requirements and procedures have been completed.